inpsyde/reusable-workflows/docs/archive-creation.md

 2. executes `inpsyde/composer-assets-compiler` if required & configured by the package
 3. executes `inpsyde/wp-translation-downloader` if required & configured by the package
 4. re-installs composer dependencies without de-dependencies
+5. Sets current commit hash and plugin version in the plugin's main file
-5. runs `wp dist-archive` to create the final archive (with builtin support for a `.distignore` file)
+6. runs `wp dist-archive` to create the final archive (with builtin support for a `.distignore` file)
+7. Uploads it as an artifact for download or further processing

 ## Simple usage example: